ejgallego/coq-lsp/etc/doc/PROTOCOL.md

 <!-- TOC --><a name="changelog"></a>
 #### Changelog

+- v0.2.3: new field in answer `range`, which contains the range of the sentence at `position`
 - v0.1.9: backwards compatible with 0.1.8
   + new optional `mode : "Prev" | "After"` field to indicate desired goal position
   + `command` field, alias of `pretac`, as this is not limited to tactics